Skip to content

 What Sets Us Apart?

-UR Medicine Cardiac Care is one of only 10 centers in the world that uses the Rheos blood pressure device.
+We are one of only 10 centers in the world that uses the Rheos blood pressure device.
 We were the first center in the nation to implant the Rheos device in a patient with chronic hypertension.

 High Blood Pressure is often linked with High Cholesterol.
-The Lipid Clinic at UR Medicine provides cutting-edge services to help people understand and control their cholesterol levels effectively.
+The Lipid Clinic provides cutting-edge services to help people understand and control their cholesterol levels effectively.
 Excess cholesterol in the blood can lead to heart disease, which makes diagnosis and treatment critical.
 Our experts offer specialized testing and treatments, including LDL Apheresis for patients with very high levels of LDL cholesterol.

 Our experts are involved in clinical studies to bring the most advanced treatments to our patients.
 As an academic medical center, we’re committed to bringing you the best treatments that aren’t always available at other hospitals.